Sparse estimation in Ising Model via penalized Monte Carlo methods: Model description and related works

 A natural choice of the importance sampling distribution is $h(y) =p(y|\psi)$ for some parameter $\psi.$ It leads to

 The last term in \eqref{McappEx}, that contains the unknown constant $C(\psi),$ does not depend on $\th$, so it can be ignored while minimizing \eqref{McappEx}.

 Our goal is selecting the true model (recognizing edges of a graph) in the high-dimensional setting.
 It means that the number of vertices $d$ can be large.
-In fact, it can be much greater than the sample size, i.e. $d= d_n \gg n.$ To estimate the vector $\ths$ we use penalized empirical risk minimization.
+In fact, it can be greater than the sample size, i.e. $d= d_n \gg n.$ To estimate the vector $\ths$ we use penalized empirical risk minimization.
 The natural choice of the penalty would be the $l_0$-penalty but it makes the procedure nonconvex and computationally expensive even for moderate values of $d.$ To avoid such problems we use the Lasso penalty and minimize a function

 where $|\th|_1 = \sum_{r<s} |\th_{rs}|$ and $\lambda_n^m >0$ is a smoothing parameter that is a balance between minimizing the MCMC approximation and the penalty.
 We denote the minimizer of \eqref{MCLasso} by $\hth _n^m.$ Notice that the function \eqref{MCLasso} that we minimize is convex in $\th,$ because the Lasso penalty as well as the MCMC approximation \eqref{McappEx} are convex function in $\th.$ The latter follows from the fact that the Hessian of $\llnm(\th),$ that is given explicitly in \eqref{2deriv}, is a weighted covariance matrix with positive weights that sum up to one.
 Convexity of the problem is important from the practical and theoretical point of view.
 First, every minimum of a convex function is the global minimum, so there are no local minimum problems.
 Second, convexity is also utilized in the proofs of the results contained in the paper.
+In further parts of the paper we study properties of $\hth _n^m$ in model selection.